 Division of Contemporary Music

-The Contemporary Music Division encompasses three areas: Composition, Jazz Studies and Technology in Music and Related Arts (TIMARA).
+The Contemporary Music Division encompasses two departments: Composition and Technology in Music and Related Arts (TIMARA).

 Production, performance, and critique are primary instructional vehicles of the program.
 In each Composition and TIMARA course, the focus is always on compositional productivity, new compositions being the primary course output, with works being performed and critiqued by both faculty and fellow students.
 Opportunities for performances and readings abound; performance of student works and projects over the past two years averaged thirty concerts per semester.
 Many student performers request works to premiere on their junior and senior recitals.
 When added to the six Oberlin Contemporary Music Ensemble concerts per year, faculty composers concerts each semester, concerts of works by visiting composers, and the frequent appearance of new music on other recitals by faculty, students, and large performing groups, Oberlin Conservatory is clearly one of the richest and most diverse new music environments in the country.